Gunbalanya, Northern Territory: Etymology and history

 The area now known as Gunbalanya was originally called "Uwunbarlany" by Erre-speaking people, who were its original inhabitants.
-Oenpelli was the way Paddy Cahill (1863–1923), the founder of the original cattle station in the area, pronounced the local word.
+Oenpelli was the way Paddy Cahill (c.
+1863–1923), the founder of the original cattle station in the area, pronounced the local word.
 The present toponym is an anglisation of the word Kunbarlanja current in Kunwinjku, the language of the people who now live there, who began moving into the area from the east following the Cahill's establishment of his cattle station there in 1909.

 Oenpelli, as it was known then, was established by the Rev. Alfred Dyer as a mission in 1925 by the Church of England's Church Missionary Society, on the former cattle station.
-Dyer and his wife Mary established a typical mission station, with church, school, dispensary, garden and store, to which they added pastoral work with feral cattle and horses.
+Dyer and his wife Mary established a typical mission station, with church, school, dispensary, garden, and store, to which they added pastoral work with feral cattle and horses.
 Among those who attended the mission school was the celebrated Gagudju elder and interpreter of culture, Bill Neidjie.

 The eldest son of the senior traditional owner of the land, Nipper Marakarra, Narlim, was born in 1909 and grew up at the mission.
 He continued to stay there as he wanted to have his children taught English, and also saw it as a way to stay on Country as traditional custodians.
 However, when a visiting policeman in the late 1930s found that Narlim had an infectious disease, he handcuffed him in order to chain him up with a group of others who were being sent to Darwin.
 Narlim was sent away under police escort, with his baby daughter on his shoulder.
 He never returned, but his daughter, Peggy did, and later became a community leader.

 In 1933, Nell Harris, a young woman of 29 years old, was taught Kunwinkju by the local people, and, along with Hannah Mangiru and Rachel Maralngurra, translated the Gospel of Mark into the language.

 Oenpelli remained a mission until 1975, when responsibility was transferred to an Aboriginal town council and the name was changed to Gunbalanya.

 The 1948 American-Australian Scientific Expedition to Arnhem Land visited Oenpelli for three months and collected a large array of local artefacts, art, and specimens.
+Leader of the Expedition Charles Mountford returned to Oenpelli in 1949, when the Adelaide Advertiser reported his ‘new’ discovery of cave paintings at Obiri—a shelter 18m long and 2.7m high which contained tens of thousands of figures.
+Mountford proposed that the site be made a national reserve.